pirateradiohack/Transistor_Deprecated/README.md

 (of course you need to replace `/dev/mmcblk0` with the path to your own SD card.
 You can find it with the command `lsblk -f`) Those settings are recommended by the RaspberryPi instructions.

-## Controlling your radio
+## Controlling your Transistor

-The radio is equipped with the necessary buttons to turn it on / off, control the volume up and down, and select the next and previous radio stations.
+Transistor is equipped with the necessary buttons to turn it on / off, control the volume up and down, and select the next and previous radio stations.
 Besides that, you can control it remotely, on the network.

-The radio connects to the wifi network that was set in the config file.
+Transistor connects to the wifi network that was set in the config file.
 It should receive an IP address from the Internet router.
-You need to find this IP address in order to control the radio.
+You need to find this IP address in order to control the Transistor.
 There are several ways you can do that:

-- For convinience, the radio sets its own local domain.
+- For convinience, Transistor sets its own local domain.
 Some devices are compatible with this (Android supposedly works, but iOS does not.
 Linux should be fine if avahi is installed).
-So you can try to reach the radio at the address `radio.local`.
+So you can try to reach your Transistor at the address `transistor.local`.
 - The command `nmap 192.168.1.0/24` can list the devices on your network (adapt the network address based on your computer's IP address, most probably the `1` could be another number).
-You will see a device named `radio.local` along with its IP address.
+You will see a device named `transistor.local` along with its IP address.
 - Or you could also check your Internet router to get the list of connected devices and their corresponding IP addresses.

 ### via web interface
-You can control your radio via web interface: try to open `http://radio.local` (or the IP address) in a web browser.
+You can control your radio via web interface: try to open `http://transistor.local` (or the IP address) in a web browser.

 ### via ssh with a terminal interface
-If you prefer the command line, you can ssh into your radio and then use `ncmpcpp` to get a nice terminal interface (see some screenshots here: https://rybczak.net/ncmpcpp/screenshots/).
+If you prefer the command line, you can ssh into Transistor and then use `ncmpcpp` to get a nice terminal interface (see some screenshots here: https://rybczak.net/ncmpcpp/screenshots/).

 ### via an application
 You can use any `mpd` client you like (a non exhaustive list of applications for various platforms can be found here: https://www.musicpd.org/clients/).
 If you are asked for the port number, it's the default one, 6600.
 And for the IP address, it's the same thing as above.